jonnonz1/nz-statute-book/acts/public/2010/unit-titles-act-2010.md

   (b) any unit affected by the redevelopment to which the amendment to the unit plan relates was, before the redevelopment, a principal unit that would not have conformed to the description in section 7(1)﻿(b)﻿(i).
 (2) The amendment to the unit plan may be deposited even though the unit referred to in subsection (1)﻿(b) will, after the redevelopment, still not conform to the description in section 7(1)﻿(b)﻿(i).

-### 232 Application of Interpretation Act 1999
+### 232 Application of Part 2 of Legislation Act 2019
-Except as provided in this subpart, nothing limits the application of the Interpretation Act 1999.
+Except as provided in this subpart, nothing limits the application of Part 2 of the Legislation Act 2019.

 ### 233 Consequential amendments to other enactments
 (1) The enactments specified in Schedule 3 are consequentially amended in the manner indicated in that schedule.